ricecake/jabberwocky/Readme.md

 Agent has a persistent connection to server
 Server pushes a message down, and results are attached to the same envelope.
 Agent will preserve any metadata attached to command.
-Agents will prefer to use dns to get server list, but can also use a seed node - reroute happens either way using lrw hashing sqlite for local database
+Agents will prefer to use dns to get server list, but can also use a seed node - reroute happens either way using lrw hashing lrw hash weight should be based on the memberlist 'GetHealthScore' funciton.
+Along the lines of 1/max(1, 1+GetHealthScore), with a minimum of 1, and then gcd with the lowest value being pegged to 1. sqlite for local database

 Server needs to ability to serve static files